Richardson Electronics (RELL) & Its Peers Head-To-Head Review

 Profitability

-This table compares Richardson Electronics and its rivals’ net margins, return on equity and return on assets.
+This table compares Richardson Electronics and its competitors’ net margins, return on equity and return on assets.

 |Net Margins